 Why are the Cboe orders sitting above the ASX orders?

-Sometimes you will notice that orders, that were placed after yours, will enter the full depth (Cboe data & ASX data) above you, at the same price.
-And more often than not, they will transact before you, even though they were placed after yours.
+Sometimes you will notice that orders that were placed after yours, will enter the full depth (Cboe data & ASX data) above you, at the same price.
+Often, they will transact before you, even though they were placed after your order.

-1. It checks the Cboe mid-point (for any volume at a price better than the market price shown in the depth)
+1. check the Cboe Mid-Point market (for any volume at a price better than the market price shown in the depth) - see our article on Order Destinations to learn more about hidden liquity/dark market destinations

-This is why we visually represent the Cboe orders on top of the ASX orders at the same price, as the ASX Best router will transact on Cboe orders before ASX orders, regardless of the time that those shares were placed on the market.
+This is why we visually represent the Cboe orders above the ASX orders at the same price, as the order router will transact new Market orders against Cboe orders before ASX orders, regardless of the time that the ASX orders were placed on the market.

 • Related Articles